codeViser/codeviser.github.io/projects.md

 ### Digital Aquisition via Fractional Attribution
 *Data Analysis at [AmEx](https://www.americanexpress.com/en-us/careers/career-areas/risk-and-data-analytics/) Market Research, 2017* <br><br/>
-Probability of conversion of a potential customer in influence from social media, customer targetting, and referral from acquaintances, is jointly modelled under a time-decaying impact of such influence, to optimally allocate contrained funds for a *+8% in regional customer acquisition.*
+Probability of conversion of a potential customer in influence from social media, customer targetting, and referral from acquaintances, is jointly modelled under a time-decaying impact of such influence, to optimally allocate constrained funds for a *+8% in regional customer acquisition.*

 </div>
 </div>